 Petitioning for the modified license

 Asking for a modified license does not automatically mean that a driver will receive relief.
-The DPS may deny the request, but that does not mean the driver has no options.
+Service Oklahoma may deny the request, but that does not mean the driver has no options.
 He or she could seek action in the district court.
 The court examines the overall “big picture” to determine whether the driver is a risk to public safety.
 Applicants can expect their driving record to face scrutiny.

 An experienced attorney may represent a driver in district court.
 After reviewing the case, the attorney may present compelling reasons why the driver requires a modified license.